 In your home, there are surfaces all around you, and they have a big effect on your comfort, whether you’re in the raw or not.
 You’re giving off heat, and so are they.
 If they’re cooler than you, you lose heat.
 If they’re warmer (think bonus room in summer), you gain heat.
 If you keep the air temperature at 70° F in winter, the closer your walls and windows are to that temperature, the more comfortable you’ll be.

-Obviously, a home with single pane windows and uninsulated walls, like this old house I lived in five years ago, will have colder surfaces.
+Obviously, a home with single pane windows and uninsulated walls, like the old house above where I used to live, will have colder surfaces.
 On cold days, you feel the chill almost as soon as the heat goes off because those surfaces quickly suck the heat right out of your body.
-That's why insulation and air sealing is so important.
-A good building envelope is critical to comfort, especially for the threadbare, but even when you're dressed, you don't want to lose excess heat to a bad buildling envelope.
+That’s why insulation and air sealing is so important.
+A good building envelope is critical to comfort, especially for the threadbare, but even when you’re dressed, you don’t want to lose excess heat to a bad building enclosure.

 For those of you who want a more rigorous, mathematical look at this topic, check out the Healthy Heating page on mean radiant temperature.
 The Healthy Heating website and blog, written by engineer Robert Bean, is a great resource for technical information.
 Since he’s in Calgary, he knows a thing or two about cold surfaces.

 So, the takeaway is that you can enjoy leafless comfort in your home without cranking up the heat to 90° F. You just need to make sure your building envelope has a high enough mean radiant temperature by having good insulation and air sealing.
 Whether the neighbors will be happy with your level of comfort is another matter, though.